top of page

 The unequal power between a clergy and a parishioner means there can be "no consent".
 Therefore, any unwanted sexualized touch in this circumstance is sexual assault.
 The first call should be to law enforcement.

-It is strongly recommended that a survivor seek legal counsel before reporting to church administration.
+It is strongly recommended that a survivor seek legal counsel before considering a report to church administration.

 Healing